maxprofs-llc/AIS/outline.md

   - Customize user interactions with QuickBase
     - Replicate client forms to upload information to QuickBase
     - Produce applications that provide a comfortable UI/UX layer for QuickBase
+    - Customize database functionality, sometimes working with existing db scheme and sometimes adding to it

 ### AIS Roles